mjmeilahn/react-projects/README.md

 10. Custom Hooks - Abstracting React hooks like "useState" and "useEffect" into a composable, reusable function.
 A custom hook is the only place to put these hooks as they cannot be stored in regular functions or conditional statements.
 Every custom hook must begin with the keyword "use" to be recognized by React.

-11. Form Validation - TBD
+11. Form Validation - Exploring various approaches to validating forms via Refs and State.
+Looking mainly at Blur events in the DOM to provide real-time feedback to users on a particular input element with a custom message.

+12. TBD - TBD.

-12. ARCHIVED.
+13. ARCHIVED.
 FishInventory - REACT + FIREBASE - This app uses authentication to log into your real-time Firebase data using a GitHub account, in order to persist unique data.
 Application state is updated on a parent component, passes unidirectional data flow into its child components.
 You can adjust inventory in your shop - Firebase passes real-time data to the store and prevents customers from having SOLD OUT items in their cart.
 There is no Checkout or Payment steps included in this demonstration.

-13. ARCHIVED.
+14. ARCHIVED.
 React 16 Basics - Exploring basic Class vs. Functional Components.
 Importing components, passing JS, dynamic classNames, Props & State, Styled Components, Error Boundaries, Two-Way-Binding in JSX.
 Basic intro to Hooks with "useState" and how Class components can become Functional with Hooks.
 First look at updating Immutable State.

-14. ARCHIVED.
+15. ARCHIVED.
 Reduxstagram - REACT + REDUX - This app requires local storage and cookies to be enabled to persist unique data.
 State is managed through Redux, and follows Immutable data best practices.
 The instagram feed is some of my colorful graphic designs from 2011.